-OHA/ODE Requirements Hybrid/Onsite Plan Serve students in high-risk population(s) whether learning is happening through On-Site, Hybrid (partially On-Site and partially Comprehensive Distance Learning models), or Comprehensive Distance Learning models.
-Medically Fragile, Complex and Nursing-Dependent Student BLS Special Program director and staff have designed procedures for addressing the needs of our medically fragile, complex and nursing-dependent students Requirements All districts must account for students who have health conditions that require additional nursing services.
+OH A/ODE Requirements Hybrid/Onsite Plan Serve students in high-risk population(s) whether learning is happening through On-Site, Hybrid (partially On-Site and partially BLS Special Program director and staff have designed procedures for addressing the needs of our medically fragile, complex and nursing- Comprehensive Distance Learning models), or Comprehensive dependent students Distance Learning models.
+Me dically Fragile, Complex and Nursing-Dependent Student Req uirements All districts must account for students who have health conditions that require additional nursing services.
 Oregon law (ORS 336.201) defines three levels of severity related to required nursing services: Medically Complex: Are students who may have an unstable health condition and who may require daily professional nursing services.

-)HA/(ODE Requirements Hybrid/Onsite Plan · · · 2.
+OHA \/OD E Requirements Hybrid/Onsite Plan 2.
 Medically Fragile: Are students who may have a life- threatening health condition and who may require immediate professional nursing services.
-3 3.
-Nursing-Dependent: Are students who have an unstable or life-threatening health condition and who require daily, direct, and continuous professional nursing services. ] St taff and school administrators, in partnership with school nurses, or other school health providers, should work with nterdisciplinary teams to address individual student needs.
-The chool registered nurse (RN) is responsible for nursing care provided to individual students as outlined in ODE guidance and • tate law: • • determine return to school status and current needs of the student. • coordinate and aparte other nearly services the stadent may be receiving in addition to nursing services.
-This may include speech language pathology, occupational therapy, physical therapy, as well as behavioral and mental health services. • , other student-level medical plans, as indicated, to address current health care considerations. ٠ remain up to date on current guidelines and access professional support such as evidence-based resources from the Oregon School Nurses Association. • legal standards. • sippiepinete meaneal 8. and percenta protective edupment (PPE) should be made available to nurses and other health providers. • Work with an interdisciplinary team to meet requirements of ADA and FAPE. • High-risk individuals may meet criteria for exclusion during a local health crisis. • Refer to updated state and national guidance and resources such as: • U.S. Department of Education Supplemental Fact Sheet: Addressing the Risk of COVID-19 in Preschool, Elementary and Secondary Schools While Serving Children with Disabilities from March 21, 2020.
+3. Nursing-Dependent: Are students who have an unstable or life-threatening health condition and who require daily, direct, and continuous professional nursing services. f and school administrators, in partnership with school nurses, ther school health providers, should work with rdisciplinary teams to address individual student needs.
+The ool registered nurse (RN) is responsible for nursing care rided to individual students as outlined in ODE guidance and state e law: • Communicate with parents and health care providers to determine return to school status and current needs of the student. • Coordinate and update other health services the student may be receiving in addition to nursing services.
+This may include speech language pathology, occupational therapy, physical therapy, as well as behavioral and mental health services. • Modify Health Management Plans, Care Plans, IEPs, or 504 or other student-level medical plans, as indicated, to address current health care considerations.
+The RN practicing in the school setting should be supported to • remain up to date on current guidelines and access professional support such as evidence-based resources from the Oregon School Nurses Association. • Service provision should consider health and safety as well as legal standards. • Appropriate medical-grade personal protective equipment (PPE) should be made available to nurses and other health providers. • Work with an interdisciplinary team to meet requirements of ADA and FAPE. • High-risk individuals may meet criteria for exclusion during a local health crisis. • Refer to updated state and national guidance and resources such as: O U.S. Department of Education Supplemental Fact Sheet: Addressing the Risk of COVID-19 in Preschool, Elementary and Secondary Schools While Serving Children with Disabilities from March 21, 2020.
 ODE guidance updates for Special Education.
 Example from March 11, 2020.
 OAR 581-015-2000 Special Education, requires districts to provide 'school health services and school nurse services' as part of the 'related services' in order 'to assist a child with a disability to benefit from special education.'
 OAR 333-019-0010 Public Health: Investigation and Control of Diseases: General Powers and Responsibilities, outlines authority and responsibilities for school exclusion.
+CACIUSIOII.